eric-gan/SchemeInterpreter/README.md

 Full-fledged interpeter for the Scheme/Lisp language written in Python.
 Tail-recursive optimized and supports local and dynamically scoped procedures.
 Follows the standard REPL Read-Evaluate-Print Loop when evaluating expressions.

+To run:
+Download and then run the following command
+'python3 scheme.py' or 'python scheme.py' depending on which version of python you have.

+The interpreter should then appear in terminal, and ready to evaluate scheme commands.

 Technologies used: Python, Scheme